liamcolangelo/BASIC/README.md

 * `STR()` : Converts a number into a string
 * `+` can also be used for concatenation between strings and variables.
 * `INPUT(MESSAGE); VAR` : is used to to take user input.
 VAR is the variable that it is assigned to.
 MESSAGE will be printed on the same line before input is taken.
+* `INCLUDE "filename without .py"` : will import a python file to extend the default functions with user-created functions.

 *Note: Lines are separated by individual lines.
 There is no end-of-line symbol other than a break.*